umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Troubleshooting/index.md

 If there are no pending deployments in your source environment, there are two ways to go about resolving the schema mismatch:

-1. Make a minor change to the schema with mismatches on the source environment (in the example above it would be the **Homepage** document type).
+1. Make a minor change to the schema with mismatches on the source environment (in the example above it would be the **Homepage** Document Type).
 2. Deploy the change to the next environment
     * This will update your schema in the target environment and ensure it is in sync with the source environment